Table of Contents

 Gerrard Larriett knows how dreaded baths can be.
 And from this hands-on experience, he created Gerrard Larriett, an anti-anxiety-based aromatherapy line of pet shampoos, candles, and deodorizers.
 Now carried by Amazon and Chewy, Gerrard Larriett’s grooming products can also help tackle your pet’s dry skin and stinky breath.
 If you have a pet who is soothed by scents, Larriett’s products may be a good fit for their grooming needs.

-Behind the scenes: With an MBA from NYU and a decade in the cosmetics industry, Larriett brings his expertise and combines it with his passion for dogs to have a calm experience.
+Behind the scenes: With an MBA from NYU and a decade in the cosmetics industry, Larriett brings his expertise and combines it with his passion for dogs to create a calm experience.

 Little L’s